Meet The Board

 Feel free to reach out with any questions!

 Jack Kafif has finally found a third place to call home at the CJL in Cornell.
 Jack is in the College of Engineering majoring in Computer Science.
-Although Jack was unable to attend Georgia Tech, he has brought his Panamanian flair to Cornell.
 Some of Jack's hobbies include eating Amnon's Pizza, making mean shakshuka, "studying" at 104 west, and looking for places to burn through his BRBs.
 Jack is greatly looking forward to his many duties as Treasurer, and cannot wait to bring a fun Sephardic spin to the CJL.

 VP Religious Programming